 A step method of completing a task.

 A positively charged atomic particle.
-The number of protons in an atom determines the identity of the atom; for example, carbon atoms always
+The number of protons in an atom determines the identity of the atom; for example, carbon atoms always have 6 protons.

 Material with particles that emit from unstable nuclei.

 The chemicals that are present before a chemical reaction takes place.
 They react together to produce new chemical compounds.
 In a chemical equation, reactants are listed on the left hand side of the arrow.